mikecheninoulu/AIDAY-OULU/README.md

-# AIDAY-OULU
+# SIG-CV

-The source code for AI DAY Oulu branch
+The source code for SIG CV branch